-An attorney experienced in OUI defense can take several approaches to ensure the best outcome possible in your DUI case.
+Don’t face your DUI alone!
+An experienced OUI attorney near you can fight for your case and get you the best outcome.
 Our approach identifies all of the options available and presents those options to you so you can chose wisely.

 For instance, we aggressively pursue pretrial negotiations such that the prosecutor may reduce or drop the charges.

 Recommended Resource: How to Get 1st DUI reduced or dismissed in Maine

 Another solid defense strategy is to prepare your case for trial.
 Opportunities may arise to win a dismissal and greatly improve your position at motions hearings before your trial date.

 RELATED CASE: On a pretrial motion, attorney Nichols was able to have the Court exclude evidence of consumption of prescription drugs.
 The State was unable to produce an expert witness to link the drugs found in urine to impairment of our client’s mental or physical facilities.
 Verdict: Not Guilty.